-Academy for International Education Charter School (the "School") is operated by Miami-Dade Foundation for Educational Innovation, Inc., a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not For Profit Corporation Act and Section 1002.33, Florida Statutes.
-The governing body of the School is the not-for-profit corporation Board of Directors, which is composed of no less than three and no more than nine members.
+Academy for International Education Charter School (the "School") is operated by Miami-Dade Foundation for Educational Innovation, Inc. (MDFEI), a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not For Profit Corporation Act and Section 1002.33, Florida Statutes.
+The governing body of the School is the not-forprofit corporation Board of Directors, which is composed of no less than three and no more than nine members.
 The School commenced formal operations on August 1, 2011.
+The accompanying financial statements present the financial position of the governmental activities, each major fund, and the aggregate remaining fund information of the School as of June 30,2020, and the respective changes in financial position for the year then ended, and not the financial statements of MDFEI.

 The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
 The School operates under a charter of the sponsoring school district, the School Board of Miami-Dade County, Florida (the "School Board").
-The current charter is effective until June 30, 2025, and may be renewed by mutual written agreement between the School and the School Board.
+The current charter is effective until June 30, 2030, and may be renewed by mutual written agreement between the School and the School Board.
 At the end of the term of the charter, the School Board may choose not to renew the charter under grounds specified in the charter.
-In this case, the School Board is required to notify the School in writing at least 90 days prior to the charter if good cause is shown.
+In this case, the School Board is required to notify the School in writing at least 90 days prior to the charter's expiration.
+During the term of the charter, the School Board may also terminate the charter if good cause is shown.
 In the event of termination of the charter, any property purchased by the School with public funds and any unencumbered public funds revert back to the School Board.
 The School is sponsored by the School Board and is considered to be a governmental entity under the Governmental Accounting Standards Board's ("GASB") accounting guidance; therefore, for financial reporting purposes, the School follows generally accepted accounting principles applicable to state and local governmental units.